top of page

 There is no way to prepare for a moment like that.
 No amount of theological study or intellectual knowledge could shield me from the raw, earth-shattering reality of watching my father battle such an illness.
 But in the midst of that heartbreak, I saw something incredible: I saw my father's faith.

+As my ministry work grew and my passion for helping others strengthen their walk with God intensified, I realized I needed a more focused platform to reach people.
+That's when Brickhouse Ministries was born: a way to help others build their faith brick by brick on the foundation of the rock that is Scripture.
 I have come to believe with every fiber of my being that the more you learn about Christ, the more you want to know Him.
 The more you know Him, the more you want to build a relationship with Him.
 And when you build a relationship with Him, your life changes in ways you never could have imagined.

 Brickhouse Ministries exists to share that truth: to help others experience the transformative power of a faith that is not just believed, but lived.
-It is my mission to share the gospel in every way I can, to defend the faith with intellectual rigor, and to do my part in fulfilling the Great Commission.
+It is my mission to share the gospel in every way I can, to defend the Christian faith with intellectual rigor, and to do my part in fulfilling the Great Commission.

 The road that led me here has been anything but easy.
 There have been trials, losses, and moments of doubt.
 But through it all, God has been faithful.
 And if my journey can help even one person draw closer to Christ, then every challenge has been worth it.

 This is the Brickhouse Story.
-A story of faith, of loss, of growth, and of calling.
+A story of belief, of loss, of growth, and of calling.
 A story that is still being written, one step at a time, as I seek to follow Christ wherever He leads.